West Virginia University: Recreation

 volleyball and badminton courts, glass squash and racquetball courts, and a 50 ft climbing wall.
 The center also offers a variety of wellness programs, personal training, child care services, exercise classes, and intramural activities.

 The Mountaineer Adventure Program (MAP) offers several activities including Adventure WV, Challenge Course, and International Trips.
 Adventure WV is focused on providing guidance to freshmen and sophomores through various outdoor orientation expeditions.
 The Challenge Course program uses a recreational facility designed to teach teamwork and problem-solving skills through physical interaction.
 International Trips offers worldwide recreational opportunities to places like Fiji and Peru, as well as study abroad credit courses.
 Several of the MAP programs provide University-accepted credit hours.

 The Outdoor Recreation Center, a division of the Student Recreation Center, helps students find recreational activities locally and in other parts of West Virginia.
 The center sponsors some trips, including whitewater rafting on the Cheat River and hiking in the Monongahela National Forest.
 Students can take advantage of West Virginia's natural wilderness by renting outdoor recreational equipment for hiking, camping, climbing, fishing, biking, skiing, and whitewater rafting, all of which is available with minimal travel time.
 WVU's main campus is next to the Monongahela River along which runs the Caperton Trail, also known as the "Rail Trail", a 10 mi paved path for walking, running, or biking.
 Other connecting trails total 43 mi in additional length, extending from the Pennsylvania border to Prickett's Fort State Park.
 Many student groups take day trips to the nearby Coopers Rock State Forest, which is less than 15 mi from WVU's campus.

 Student organizations

 West Virginia University offers more than 400 student-run organizations and clubs.
 Many of the organizations are associated with academia, religion, culture, military service, politics, recreation, or sports.
-New student groups may be formed by submitting a constitution and petition to become recognized as a student organization.

-Student Government Association

-The Student Government Association (SGA) serves as representatives for the student body and as a liaison to the university administration and officials.
-The President of the Student Body also serves as a full voting member of the university's Board of Governors.

 Fraternities and sororities

-WVU Greek fraternities are Phi Beta Sigma, Alpha Epsilon Pi, Alpha Gamma Rho, Kappa Alpha Order, Lambda Chi Alpha, Phi Delta Theta, Phi Kappa Psi, Pi Kappa Phi, Sigma Alpha Epsilon, Sigma Nu, Phi Sigma Phi, Sigma Phi Delta, Sigma Phi Epsilon and Theta Chi.
-Greek sororities are Zeta Phi Beta, Alpha Omicron Pi, Alpha Phi, Alpha Xi Delta, Chi Omega, Delta Gamma, Kappa Kappa Gamma, Pi Beta Phi, and Sigma Kappa.
+There are several fraternities and sororities on campus.